Trading Off Privacy, Utility and Efficiency in Federated Learning: No Free Lunch Theorem in Federated Learning

 \subsection{Trade-off between Privacy and Efficiency}

-The following lemma bounds efficiency reduction using the distortion measured by total variation distance ${\text{TV}}(P^{\calRO}_{\text{fed}} || P^{\calD}_{\text{fed}} )$.
-The intuition is that a larger distortion results in a higher efficiency reduction.
+The following Lemma \ref{lem: efficiency_reduction_and_tvd} bounds efficiency reduction using the distortion measured by total variation distance ${\text{TV}}(P^{\calRO}_{\text{fed}} || P^{\calD}_{\text{fed}} )$.
+The intuition is that a larger distortion leads to a higher efficiency reduction.
 The analysis is deferred to \pref{lem: total_variation-efficiency trade-off}.

 \begin{lem} Let \pref{assump: assump_of_Xi_efficiency} hold, and $\epsilon_{e}$ be defined in \pref{defi: efficiency_reduction}.
 Let $P_{\text{fed}}^{\calRO}$ and $P_{\text{fed}}^{\calD}$ represent the distribution of the aggregated parameter before and after being protected.
 Let $\Xi = \min_{k\in[K]} \Xi_k$, and $\Gamma = \min_{k\in [K]}\Gamma_k$.
 Then, we have: